saeyslab/nichenet_protocol/R/procedure_code.md

 ## Visualizations

-Visualizations covered in this section include four heatmaps (Steps 17-22), a dot plot of cell type expression and percentage (Step 23), a line plot comparing ligand rankings between two approaches (Step 24), a chord diagram (Steps 25-29), and a signaling graph (Steps 30-31). ▲ CRITICAL Heatmaps depict the ligand-target regulatory potential (Steps 17-18), ligand-receptor interaction potential (Step 19), ligand activity (Step 20), and log-fold change of ligands between treatment conditions (Steps 21-22).
+Visualizations covered in this section include: heatmaps of ligand-target regulatory potential (Steps 17-18), ligand-receptor interaction potential (Step 19), ligand activity (Step 20), and log-fold change of ligands between treatment conditions (Steps 21-22); a dot plot of cell type expression and percentage (Step 23); a line plot comparing ligand rankings between the sender-agnostic and -focused approach (Step 24); chord diagrams (Steps 25-29); and a signaling graph (Steps 30-31).
+This section can be followed in its entirety only for the sender-focused approach (i.e., if all optional code in the previous sections have been executed); for the sender-agnostic approach, only Steps 17-20 and Steps 30-31 are relevant.

 17. Prepare the weighted ligand-target data frame for visualization by transforming it into matrix.
 By default, regulatory potentials lower than the 25th percentile are set to zero for visualization clarity.
 This cutoff parameter can freely be tuned by the user.